Minsheng/PERL-practices/README.md

 Edited by Minsheng Zheng on May 30, 2013
 Environment:
-OS - Windows 7
+OS - Windows 7;
-IDE - Eclipse + EPIC
+IDE - Eclipse + EPIC;
-Database - MySQL Server 5.6, MySQL Workbench 5.2CE, DBI, DBD::mysql
+Database - MySQL Server 5.6, MySQL Workbench 5.2CE, DBI, DBD::mysql;

 Detailed instructions:
 The goal is to write a PERL script in order